RomanKotybeev/Traffic-flows-Cellular-Automata/README.md

 [Cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) was the main tools for modeling.
 A cellular automaton consists of a regular grid of cells, each in one of a finite number of states.
+Iteration is each update of the grid of cells.

+The base for modeling extactly traffic flows was [Nagel–Schreckenberg model.](https://en.wikipedia.org/wiki/Nagel%E2%80%93Schreckenberg_model)

-In my case the grid of cells contains such states as CeLLType, directions, movePermision, velocities:
+In my case the grid of cells contains such states as cell type, direction, move permision, velocitiy:
-States = **[cellType, directions, movePermision, velocities]**
+States = **[cell type, direction, move permision, velocity]**

-CellType is what kind of cell it represents.
+Cell type is what kind of cell it represents.
 It can be *wall, traffic light, road, car*. **Wall** is a a state of cells which a car can't go through.
-**Road** is a state of cells which a car can move. **Car** CellType for a car, **traffic light** for a traffic light.
+**Road** is a state of cells which a car can move. **Car** cell type for a car, **traffic light** for a traffic light.

 <img src="images/CellType.jpg" width="300">

-**Directions** show the way a car can move.
+**Direction** shows the way a car can move.
 I did it with vectors where a value of the first index is y-coordinate, the second is x-coordinate -> (y,x).
 The reference point is in the top right corner, y-axis is directed to down, x-axis is directed to right.
 The first and second coordintaes with the sign(+/-) show possible movements along y-axis and x-axis respectively.
 If 0, it can't move.
 If ±1, it can move.

 Reference point and axes | Directions